August 25-31, 2024

 😎

 I hope everyone is outside and enjoying the fantastic weather on this holiday weekend!
-However, please take a moment to make a donation, or upgrade to a paid subscription, in support of the very special newsletter.
+However, please take a moment to make a donation, or upgrade to a paid subscription, in support of this very special newsletter.
 As a thank you to my subscribers, I've added a link to a unique time lapse video that I made for you at the bottom of the newsletter.
-Enjoy, and please share!
+Enjoy, and please share this newsletter.

 Week in Review